 The importance of the line between public and private beneficiaries for common law and Hobbs Act extortion is confirmed by our own case law, which is completely barren of an example of extortion under color of official right undertaken for the sole benefit of the Government.

 Extortion mainly depends on what you are negotiating with.
 A person can negotiate with their own property and power.
 But a person cannot negotiate with violence or with the Government's property and power, unless the benefit is solely for the Government.
-The crime at common-law was essentially a trespass on the King's coercion.
+The crime at common-law was a person cannot threaten to use or use official acts to obtain property not solely for the benefit of government.
+Essentially a trespass on the King's coercion.